Title

 Abstract

-This paper provides the first empirical evidence of the scale, the determinants, and the information content of short selling activities in exchange-traded funds (ETFs).
-Short sellers use ETFs as an avenue to circumvent short-sale constraints at the stock level, and the shorting activity on ETFs rises with the difficulty of shorting the underlying stocks.
-ETF shorting activities are informative of the future returns of underlying stocks: stocks that are heavily shorted via their holding ETFs underperform those lightly shorted by 94 basis points per month.
-The return predictability of ETF short selling on individual stocks is distinct from stock-level shorting measures, and is concentrated among stocks that face the most severe arbitrage constraints.
-Our evidence suggests that ETFs contribute to a more informationally efficient market by allowing arbitrageurs to target overpriced stocks that are otherwise difficult to short.
+We provide novel evidence that arbitrageurs use exchange-traded funds (ETFs) as an avenue to circumvent short-sale constraints at the stock level.
+Using a large sample of U.S. equity ETF holdings, we document that shorting activity on ETFs rises with the difficulty of shorting underlying stocks.
+Stocks heavily shorted via their holding ETFs underperform those that are lightly shorted.
+The return predictability of ETF shorting is distinct from stock-level shorting measures and is concentrated among stocks that face severe arbitrage constraints.
+These findings suggest that ETFs allow arbitrageurs to target overpriced stocks that are otherwise difficult to short.

 Keywords

-ETFs, Short Selling, Equity Lending, Limits to Arbitrage, Market Efficiency
+ETFs, Short Selling, Equity Lending, Limits to Arbitrage

 Discipline